Jon Barr Shared His Experience with Testicular Cancer on YouTube – It’s Been Viewed Over 36k Times!

 It hurt so much, I had to sit down on a nearby chair.
 My first instinct was, this was from squatting to much at the gym that afternoon.
 I told my girlfriend and I noticed how concerned she was from the get-go – maybe it was the female instinct.
 I convinced her that I was fine, and that I would get home, lay down and it would go away.

 We returned to our apartment about 15 minutes later, and I went to lie down.
-I had planned a video shoot the next day at some Mexican pyramids.
-I didn’t want anything to stop me from joining this shoot.
+I had planned a video shoot the next day at some Mexican pyramids and I didn’t want anything to stop me from joining this shoot.
 I got back up one hour later and the pain was still there.
 My girlfriend insisted that I go to the hospital to see a doctor.
 I later learned that she had an ex-boyfriend who died of testicular cancer 10 years earlier, and any symptom of this nature was an automatic alarm for her.

 Even though I didn’t know about her past with testicular cancer, I still agreed to go to see a doctor